ikngtty/dotfiles/init/macOS/manual.md

 3.  `gem i bundler` (then `rbenv hash`?
 Check [this tip](https://qiita.com/tokimari/items/51ac63a1fe244b819aea)).
 4. Move to `$HOME/Configurations/gem` (after deploying), and `bundle install`.

-NOTE: These gems are installed globally (by each virtual environment).
+NOTE: These gems are installed globally (per virtual environment).
-We had better to install locally by each project with `bundle install --path=vendor/bundle` as much as we can, because we can use `bundle clean` with project's bundle file.
+We had better to install locally per project with `bundle install --path=vendor/bundle` as much as we can, because we can use `bundle clean` with project's bundle file.